Lampro-Mellon/Quasar/verif/sim/README.md

-Directory containing the test files and simulation logs generated at runtime
+# Directory containing the simulation logs